aureliusenterprise/Aurelius-Atlas-docker-compose/README.md

 ## Description of system

-The solution is based on Apache Atlas for metadata management and governance, and Apache Kafka is utilized within HBase.
-The original Apache Kafka user interface remains accessible.
-Additionally, an Apache server is implemented to handle frontend traffic.
-A custom interface has been developed to enable effective search functionality and full-text search capabilities, leveraging the power of the Elastic stack.
+The solution is based on Apache Atlas for metadata management and governance, and Apache Kafka is utilized for communicating changes in the system between different components.
+An Kafka Web based user interface is made accessible to have easy access to the Apache Kafka system for maintenance and trouble shooting.
+Additionally, an Apache server is implemented to handle frontend traffic and distribute the traffic to the corresponding compoents.
+A custom interface has been developed to enable effective search and browsing functionality using full-text search capabilities, leveraging the power of the Elastic stack.
 This stack includes Elasticsearch, Enterprise Search, and Kibana.
-Keycloak serves as our identity provider.
-Apache Flink is employed to implement streaming jobs that consume Kafka events from Apache Atlas.
-These events are enriched and stored within Kafka topics as well as within the Elastic Enterprise Search.
+Keycloak serves as the identity provider implementing Single Sign On functionalty for all Web based user interfaces.
+Apache Flink is used to facility the creation of metadata to support the search functionality.
+Thus, Apache Flink runs streaming jobs that consume Kafka events from Apache Atlas and create metadata in Elastic Enterprise Search.

+## Hardware requirements
+- 4 CPU cores
+- 32GB RAM
+- 100GB DISK

 ## Installation Requirements
 To deploy this solution you will need to install the following components:

-Host:
 - docker
 - docker compose
-- ssh server

-Client:
-- ssh client

 Please ensure that you have these components installed on both the host and client machines for a successful deployment

-## Hardware requirements
-- 4 CPU cores
-- 32GB RAM
-- 100GB DISK

 ## How to connect to the docker-compose environment?
  For the client a local machine is required and for the host a VM or local machine can be used.
 Below we describe some possible scenarios for this deployment